aledbf/publisher/README.md

 ## Building from Source

-To build the image, run `make image`.
+To build the image, run `make all`.

 The build/runtime environment is split into two parts: